 This visa allows individuals to work remotely for any company while living in Spain.
 Freelancers can work in a Spanish company, but the income percentage should not exceed 20%.

 If you are also interested in getting more information about this program, you can acquire comprehensive information about the Spain Digital Nomad visa at: https://globalresidenceindex.com/spain-digital-nomad-visa/.
-The detailed guide will help you know everything about the Digital Nomad Visa.
+The detailed guide will provide you with comprehensive information about the Digital Nomad Visa.

-There are some specific conditions for deciding if an applicant is eligible for the visa.
+There are specific conditions that determine whether an applicant is eligible for the visa.
 Let’s proceed to the eligibility criteria.

 Similar to every visa, this visa also has eligibility requirements that an individual must fulfil to qualify.
-Have a look at the criteria below.
+Please review the criteria below.

 It’s better to consult professionals regarding visa applications.
-Global Residence Index provides detailed consultation on everything related to visa and immigration.
+The Global Residence Index offers detailed consultation on all aspects related to visas and immigration.
 Their team will help you throughout the process.

 Now that you have an understanding of a Digital Nomad Visa, let’s learn about its application process.